douyouzhe/system-design/case-study/ecommerce-platform/README.md

 -----------------------
 ### Maximizing Revenue

 How do we maximize our revenue?
-The first thing you should think about in 2020s is obviously Machine Learning.
+The first thing you should think about in the 2020s is obviously Machine Learning.
 Remember that as long as we increase the number of sales, potentially we will gain more revenue, so we can think about this from both sides (merchants and buyers).
 To elaborate, there are a few sectors we can implement ML:
 * group/segment similar users together using Regression or K-nearest neighbors (KNN).
 Unsupervised learning will help us identify new segments and understanding these new segments opens up important new marketing opportunities for E-Commerce stores.
 * recommend the most suitable products for customers.
-This helps improve both user-experience by cutting down the amount of time a customer searches and, consequently, improves sales.
+This helps improve user experience by cutting down the amount of time a customer searches and, consequently, improves sales.
 We can take a step further by sending out recommendations to users actively via Notification Service.
-* price discrimination is a *old* economical concept that charges customers different prices for the same product or service based on what the seller thinks they can get the customer to agree to.
+* price discrimination is an *old* economical concept that charges customers different prices for the same product or service based on what the seller thinks they can get the customer to agree to.
 Many eCommerce sites rely on dynamic pricing algorithms to help them achieve the optimum price for their products, ensuring they remain both competitive and profitable.
 * supply/inventory management.
 Today, many procurement teams are making use of demand estimation algorithms that use a wide range of data to more accurately predict the stock levels their company will need.

-Another aspect to maximizing revenue is to minimize the *loss*.
-When users add a product to their cart, ideally we should decrease some count from the inventory to secure the order otherwise the it is very bad user experience if the product is sold out when they checkout.
-However, holding this inventory count forever will block sales for other users and result in loss for the merchants.
+Another aspect of maximizing revenue is to minimize the *loss*.
+When users add a product to their cart, ideally we should decrease some count from the inventory to secure the order otherwise it is a very bad user experience if the product is sold out when they checkout.
+However, holding this inventory count forever will block sales for other users and result in losses for the merchants.
 One simple solution is to use a time-to-live (TTL) feature in some databases like Redis.
-We can represent this "hold" in Redis with a TTL about 10 mins and if the order is not completed by then, we add the count back to the inventory.
+We can represent this "hold" in Redis with a TTL of about 10 mins and if the order is not completed by then, we add the count back to the inventory.

 -----------------------
 ## Reference